The Best Windows 10 Hybrids (2-in-1) Devices to Get

 Of course, we can’t give you an exact analyze, because the device has yet to be publically available in February.

 Update: The device is already available in different stores and it has a great success.
 We recommend you to consider it while choosing a 2-in-1 laptop and give it a try if you have the chance to test it.

 Switch Alpha 12 is the Acer‘s first fanless 2-in-1 notebook to use a 6th Generation Intel® Core.
 It uses a silent liquid cooling system developed by Acer itself, called Acer LiquidLoop™ to dissipate the heat generated by its powerful processor.

 Thanks to its versatile kickstand and detachable wireless keyboard, you can rapidly switch between the notebook and the tablet mode.
 The Acer Active Pen comes as an optional accessory that will allow you to dive into the Windows Ink experience.
 You can write or draw as if it were on paper.

 The Acer Switch Alpha 12 will land in the United States and Canada in June 2016.
-The price tag will start at $599.99 and will vary depending on the model you choose.
+The price tag will start at a price around $600 and will vary depending on the model you choose.

 Dell Inspiron 11 3000